satss/template/README.md

-# template
+# Template
-This project just contains all the templates that might be useful
+This project just contains all the templates that might be useful.
+Project is configured with yarn2

+- Prettier

+- Conventional commit